fkie-cad/yapscan/README.md

 If you gain access to a command line terminal in such an environment you can call yapscan via the built DLL like so.

 ```
-rundll32.exe yapscan.dll,run "scan -r rules.zip --all-processes"
+rundll32.exe yapscan.dll,run scan -r rules.zip --all-processes
 ```

 **NOTE**: This feature is still experimental!
-There very likely are quirks with the argument parsing and the use of `AttachConsole` still seems unreliable.
+There very likely are quirks with the argument parsing.

 ## State of this project